The End (Grimm): Plot

 Opening quote: "Thy rod and thy staff they comfort me."

 Nick (David Giuntoli) regains consciousness and finds Zerstörer gone.
 He tries to revive Hank (Russell Hornsby) and Wu (Reggie Lee) with the stick but it doesn't work.
 Trubel (Jacqueline Toboni) arrives and finds the precinct filled with dead officers.
-Deducing that bullets cannot work, they decide they have to cut his head in order to kill him permanently.
+Deducing that bullets cannot work, they decide they have to cut off Zerstörer's head in order to kill him permanently.
 He warns Adalind (Claire Coffee) and Renard (Sasha Roiz) about it but they tell him that Zerstörer not only wants Diana (Hannah R. Loyd), he also wants Kelly.
 Nick leaves but sends Trubel to the cabin to protect them.

 Meanwhile, in the spice shop, Eve (Bitsie Tulloch), Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) do research to find a way to kill Zerstörer.
 They find that "one's blood" may be enough to kill him and Rosalee begins developing a potion named "Force Du Sang", requiring the blood of three opposed forces: a Grimm, a Wesen and a Hexenbiest.
 Nick arrives at the spice shop to inform them of Hank's and Wu's deaths.
 After Monroe and Rosalee leave for the cabin, Nick and Eve are attacked by Zerstörer (Wil Traval), who uses his staff to make Eve stab herself, killing her.
 Zerstörer disappears before Nick suffers a breakdown.
 Nick eventually arrives at the cabin where he, Adalind and Monroe put their blood in a bowl for the potion.
 Diana appears and announces that Zerstörer will arrive as Nick's stick reveals his location, intending to retrieve it.

 Zerstörer arrives and Diana willingly goes with him.
 Renard attacks him but he's no match for Zerstörer, who stabs him in the heart with the staff, killing him.
 Monroe throws the potion on Zerstörer, making him suffer a breakdown but the effects soon disappear, finding that there's nothing that can kill it.
 Adalind tries to kill him with an ax but he takes it and kills her with a slash to the chest.
 He then has his staff shift into a snake that bites Rosalee and Monroe, killing them too.
 Zerstörer leaves, leaving Nick to cope with his losses.
-He uses his staff to strangle Trubel before Nick arrives.
+Zerstörer uses his staff to strangle Trubel before Nick arrives.
 Zerstörer states that he only needs the stick and in exchange for the stick, he will bring back those who died, proving it by resurrecting Trubel.